 Who Does the Revised Swiss FADP Protect?

-The FADP used to protect legal persons, which refers to the individual’s citizenship status.
+This represents a big change, because the old FADP used to protect legal persons, meaning it used to rely on citizenship status.

 How Does the Revised Swiss FADP Compare to the GDPR?